The LGBTQ+ Community’s Guide to Engineering

 Smith’s BS in engineering science program has comprehensive coursework in fundamental engineering principles, mechanics, circuit theory, fluid mechanics, and thermodynamics.
 Additionally, all engineering students must complete a capstone project under the guidance of a campus mentor, a research initiative designed to give students hands-on experience in the field.
 Smith College is a women’s college, and trans women are eligible for admission and their Resource Center for Sexuality and Gender is an intersectional on-campus safe space for students, faculty, and staff to engage with events related to gender and sexuality.

 Stanford University of Palo Alto, California, was included among the Campus Pride Index’s top LGBT-friendly colleges in the country.
 Stanford has several campus groups supporting its LGBTQ+ students, such as the Queer Student Resource Center, the Queer Straight Alliance, and the Stanford Students for Queer Liberation, as well as several groups from intersecting minority identities (e.g., Black and Queer, Queer and Asian, La Familia de Stanford).
-This school boasts an abundance of top-ranked engineering programs across fields such as aeronautics & astronautics, bioengineering, chemical, structural, and mechanical engineering, to name a few.
+This school boasts an abundance of top-ranked engineering programs across fields such as aeronautics & astronautics, bioengineering, chemical, and mechanical engineering, to name a few.

 The University of Michigan—Ann Arbor not only counts some of the world’s greatest queer academics (e.g., David Halperin, Gayle Rubin), but it also hosts one of the most thriving campuses for LGBTQ+ organizations.
 The Spectrum Center—the first university campus office for LGBT issues in the country—supports groups such as BiLateral, OutLaws, and oSTEM, among many others.

-UMich also boasts one of the most prominent engineers and transgender advocates in the world: Dr. Lynn Conway, professor emerita of electrical engineering and computer science.
-She is also profiled in the “Rockstars” section below.
-The vast array of master’s programs at UMich include aerospace (AERO), biomedical (BME), chemical (ChE), civil & environmental (CEE), climate & space sciences (CLASP), computer science & electrical (CSE), electrical & computer (ECE), industrial & operations (IOE), integrative systems & design (IS+D), macromolecular science, materials science (MSE), mechanical (ME), naval architecture & marine (NAME), and nuclear & radiological sciences (NERS).
+The vast array of master’s programs at UMich includes aerospace (AERO), biomedical (BME), chemical (ChE), civil, environmental, computer science & engineering, electrical & computer (ECE), industrial & operations (IOE), systems engineering design, macromolecular science, materials science (MSE), mechanical (ME), naval architecture & marine (NAME), and nuclear & radiological sciences (NERS).

 Duke University of Durham, North Carolina, founded its first gay student organization in the fall of 1972.
-In addition to having the fourth largest LGBT center in the US, Duke has a gender-neutral housing policy and unisex bathrooms, a strong stand against at the time Governor Pat McCrory’s discriminatory laws (TIME May 2016).
+In addition to having the fourth largest LGBT center in the US, Duke has a gender-neutral housing policy and unisex bathrooms, a strong stand against Governor Pat McCrory’s discriminatory laws (TIME May 2016).

 If they have both, the next step is visiting the school.
 “Before I picked a school or before I sent one of my kids to a school, I would go there and talk to the people that were in that environment to make sure that the diversity statement has some action to it and that the culture is truly healthy,” says Dr. Butterfield “Things are a lot better than in years past, but there are certainly places in the country where you can be more supported than others.
 It takes a little extra research, but you can do it and find a good home for yourself.”

 He extends similar advice to soon-to-be graduating students or those already in the workforce.
-“If I was a student looking for a job, I would go online and see if a prospective company has a diversity statement.
+“If I were a student looking for a job, I would go online and see if a prospective company has a diversity statement.
 While this is a good step, it doesn’t mean there’s action behind it.
 Next, I would look for companies that had active employee resource groups.
 Usually, if they’re active, the company really supports those groups,” he says.
 “If there is an employee resource group, and they look like they’re happy, healthy, I would contact them and say, ‘I’m considering getting a job in your company.
 What’s your perspective?
-What should I know is an incoming engineer?’”
+What should I know as an incoming engineer?’”

 According to Dr. Butterfield, some companies are really doing things right: “I just came back from a conference, and there were employees from Dow Chemical talking about how they really appreciate the not only stated inclusivity that Dow Chemical has for their employees, but also that they promote their employees’ resource groups for LGBTQ+, racial minorities, and women in their industry,” he says.
 “And even better, they also use these groups as resources.
 Say they are gonna put out a new product, and it might impact a certain community, they go talk to the resource groups.”